bchangsorensen/personal-website/content/post/libib-dashboard/index.md

 3. To be able to easily navigate to my new dashboard on the local version of my site, I followed [Mara Alexeev's advice here](https://community.rstudio.com/t/host-flexdashboard-on-blogdown-site/76355) and copied the new `.html` file to my `post/` folder.
 To keep things organized, I copied it into a new subdirectory called `post/libib-dashboard-body/`, and was able to see how it looked by navigating to `[my_local_network]/post/libib-dashboard-body/` on my local preview site.

-4. Note that this post isn't hosted in the same `static/` directory as the `.html` file specifying my dashboard.
+4. Note that this post (the one you're reading) isn't hosted in the same `static/` directory as the `.html` file specifying my dashboard.
 Instead, this post is rendered from a separate `.md` file in the usual `content/post/` directory.
 This allowed me to add more `markdown` content and integrate it with the rest of my site using `YAML` options like a title, custom HTML, and a header image.

 5. To render the dashboard within this post, I simply embedded the new URL in an `<iframe>` tag and added it to the body of the `.md` file.
 And voilà!
-This line rendered the dashboard you see above:
+This line is all it took to render the dashboard you see above:

 ```
 <iframe class="flexdashboard" src="https://www.benjaminsorensen.me/post/libib-dashboard-body/" style = "height: 1070px; width: 720px"> </iframe>